Oklahoma Plans To Use Nitrogen For Executions

 "We can no longer sit on the sidelines and wait to find drugs," Oklahoma Attorney General Mike Hunter told reporters.
 Using inert gas inhalation "will be effective, simple to administer, easy to obtain, and requires no complex medical procedures."

-The state has not carried out an execution since multiple problems with executions in 2015.
+The state has not carried out an execution since 2015 following multiple problems with lethal injections.
 According to The Associated Press, that included "a botched lethal injection where an inmate was seen writhing in pain and another inmate who was executed using a drug not approved by the state."

 Like many other states, Oklahoma has recently had difficulty obtaining the drugs used in lethal injection cocktails.
 Manufacturers have objected to having their drugs used in executions.